 Withers Hall was named for William Alphonso Withers, a professor of Chemistry.
 The building's construction was funded by the Public Works Administration.

-Alexander Hall (originally called "A Dormitory") was designed by Ross Edward Shumaker and named for alumnus Sydenham Bernard Alexander, Jr. Over time, it was a dormitory for men, women, International students, and finally a coed dorm.
+Alexander Hall (originally called "A Dormitory") was designed by Ross Edward Shumaker and named for alumnus Sydenham Bernard Alexander, Jr. Over time, it was a dormitory for men, women, international students, and a co-ed dorm.
 It was financed by the Public Works Administration.

-Students learn that State College acquired the bell and bronze tablet in the Memorial Bell Tower from the U.S. cruiser Charlotte (a ship that fought for the U.S. Navy in WWI and was retired after 17 years of service on Nov.
-11, 1935).
-The bell was rung once - when a group of students celebrating a basketball defeat over UNC broke into the tower and rang the bell.
+Students learned that State College acquired the bell and bronze tablet in the Memorial Bell Tower from the U.S. cruiser Charlotte, which was a ship that fought for the navy in WWI and was retired after 17 years of service on November 11, 1935.
+The bell was rung once when a group of students celebrating a basketball defeat over UNC broke into the tower and rang the bell.

+Construction for a new basketball arena and ROTC armory began in 1942.
 Construction was interrupted for many years because of World War II.
-The building was named for businessman William Neal Reynolds.
-Funding to begin the building came from the Works Progress Administration (WPA).
+The building was named for businessman William Neal Reynolds and funding to begin construction came from the Works Progress Administration.

-All dorms, the cafeteria, and other non-classroom buildings on campus are given official names for the first time.
+All dorms, the cafeteria, and other non-classroom buildings on campus were given official names for the first time.

 During World War II, State College formed a partnership with the U.S. Navy to train naval officers in diesel engineering.
 The Diesel Building was constructed to house this project.
 It was designed by Ross Edward Shumaker and became part of Broughton Hall in 1951.

-The Textiles Library is established, with Rachel Penn Lane as the first librarian.
-The Textiles Library was originally located in the main library, but relocated to Nelson Hall the following year (1945).
-The library was renamed the Burlington Textiles Library in 1954, when Burlington Industries funded its expansion.
+The Textiles Library was established, and Rachel Penn Lane was the first librarian.
+The library was originally located in the main library but relocated to Nelson Hall the following year in 1945.
+The library was renamed the Burlington Textiles Library in 1954 when Burlington Industries funded its expansion.

-The college infirmary moves from Carroll Infirmary to Clark Hall, becoming the largest and most modern such facility among all Southeastern non-medical colleges.
+The college infirmary moved from Carroll Infirmary to Clark Hall.
+It was the largest and most modern facility among all southeastern non-medical colleges.

 The Quonset Huts were built to help accommodate the influx of students entering after World War II on the GI Bill.

-NC State borrows $500,000 to begin construction of two new dorms.
+NC State borrowed $500,000 to begin construction of two new dorms.

-More than 75 trailers (forming what was known as the "City of Trailers" or "Trailwood") were constructed so that married WWII veterans and their families could attend NC State on the GI Bill.
+More than 75 trailers, forming what was known as the "City of Trailers" or "Trailwood," were constructed.
+These structures were built so married World War II veterans and their families could attend NC State on the GI Bill.
 In 1949, Trailwood was relocated, and Williams Hall was built in its place.

 Owen Hall was built as a dormitory and named for Edwin Bentley Owen, an alumnus and professor of English.